PatatesIDracs/3DGameEngine/README.md

 Drag and drop any .fbx file in the screen to load it, if the .fbx has a texture atached put the texture inside the Game folder.

+## Credits
+This software was made by Pere Rifà and Joan Pareja and is licensed under the MIT license.

+**Libraires**
+This software was developed thanks to the opensource libraries listed below, we do not take credit for any functionality provided by these libraries.
+This software was made using [SDL](https://www.libsdl.org/) libraries.
+We used [OpenGL](https://www.opengl.org/) with [GLEW](http://glew.sourceforge.net/) for our 3D render.
+[Assimp](http://assimp.sourceforge.net/) was used to load .fbx data.
+[Devil](http://openil.sourceforge.net/) was used to read texture files.
+[MMGR](http://www.paulnettle.com/) memory manager was used to monitor memory usage in runtime.

+**Tools**
+[Deleaker](http://www.deleaker.com/) is used to control all memory leaks.

 ## Changelog
 ### v0.1.1 - Mesh viewer
 * Removed non used primitives for release